Oyekunle-Mark/clean-away/README.md

 The script writes the output the array of 5000 objects to the `starbucks2.js` file in the js folder.

+The third script is the `reviews.js`.
+It generates reviews using random data.

 ## Author

 Oyekunle Oloyede